ropensci/waywiser/.github/CONTRIBUTING.md

 For more detailed info about contributing to this, and other tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).

+This package is in an initially stable state of development, with a great deal of active subsequent development envisioned.

 ## Fixing typos

 You can fix typos, spelling mistakes, or grammatical errors in the documentation directly using the GitHub web interface, as long as the changes are made in the _source_ file.